The Pros and Cons of Hitch Hiking (song)

-"The Pros and Cons of Hitch Hiking", is a song written and performed by Roger Waters from his debut studio album, The Pros and Cons of Hitch Hiking.
-It was released worldwide on 9 April 1984.
+"The Pros and Cons of Hitch Hiking" (also known as "5:01AM (The Pros and Cons of Hitch Hiking, Pt.
+10)", is a song written and performed by Roger Waters from his debut studio album, The Pros and Cons of Hitch Hiking.
+It was released worldwide as the album's first single on 9 April 1984.

 Background

 Its meaning consists of the lasting memories of the main character Reg, and displays the benefits and problems associated with his hitchhiking, both figuratively and metaphorically.
 During the song, Waters mentions such popular icons as Dick Tracy, Shane and Yoko Ono.
 Waters has said the inclusion of Yoko Ono in the song comes from a dream his drummer Andy Newmark had.